EPFL-ENAC/vita-app/analysis/README.md

 	]
 }
 ```
-The `name` will be used to identify the software when using the `gen-struct-out` command. `distinctivePattern` is a regex uniquely identifying a document produced by the software.
+The `name` will be used to identify the software when using the `gen-struct-out` command. `distinctivePattern` is a regex string uniquely identifying a document produced by the software.

 ## Fields description